larryknaebelobsidian/kingdom/Proposition 108. The formula “Kingdom of heaven” connected with the parables confirms our doctrine of the Kingdom..md

 #### Ten Virgins
 [Matt.
 25:1-13](https://read.lsbible.org/?q=Matt.+25%3A1-13)
+- ten virgins
+	- 5 foolish
+		- took oil with them
+	- 5 prudent
+		- took oil with them
+- bridegroom
+- drowsy/sleep
+- midnight
+- shout
+- the meeting of the bridegroom
+- 5 foolish virgins went to buy oil
+- door shut
+- bridegroom responds, "I do not know you"
+- stay away

+Peters note
 - period of separation
 - time of Kingdom = coming of Bridegroom = marriage
 - indefinite postponement